 If a student or parent feels an incident of bullying has occurred, or if you believe that your child is engaging in bullying behavior or being bullied…

 First, please speak to your child’s teacher promptly.
-At anytime, a student can confidentially speak to a teacher, the Asst.
-Head of School, or the Head of School about a perceived incident of bullying.
+At anytime, a student can confidentially speak to a teacher or the Head of School about a perceived incident of bullying.

 Second, a parent/student may fill out a Bullying Incident Form found in the Quest Main Office.
 This will allow the school to fully investigate any accusations of bullying.